Looking for a summer read?

 Writer, blogger, big on friendships, short on temper.
-I love dark chocolate and my heart belongs to East Anglia.
+I love anything covered in dark chocolate and my heart belongs to Jim.

-1842: Bristol, England.
-James Winthrop Blackwell, abandoned as an infant at Alpheton House Orphanage, comes of age and desires to find his parents.
-Setting eastward from Bristol, James’s travels bring him face to face with the wealthy landowner of Bethel Manor Estate—Master Fredrick Shaw and his feisty daughter Clare.
-From west to east, James’s quest takes him on a profound spiritual and emotional pilgrimage.
-He seeks retaliation, but instead uncovers the reality of his past, the truth of God’s love, and his future at Bethel Manor Estate.
+1842: James Winthrop Blackwell, abandoned as an infant, comes of age and sets on a quest to find his parents.
+Leaving Bristol and heading eastward, James meets the wealthy landowner of Bethel Manor Estate—Master Fredrick Shaw and his feisty daughter Clare.
+In seeking his future, James uncovers the reality of his past, the truth of God’s love, and his destiny at Bethel Manor.

 Find more of Bea’s books on her author page on Amazon.com.